-'''

 detect-thread-ratio: 1.5

-'''

 The detect thread-ratio will determine the amount of detect threads.
 By default it will be 1.5 x the amount of CPU's/CPU cores present at your computer.
-This will result in having more detection threads then CPU's/CPU cores.
+This will result in having more detection threads then CPU's/ CPU cores.
 Meaning you are oversubscribing the amount of cores.
 This may be convenient at times when there have to be waited for a detection thread.
 The remaining detection thread can become active.

 In the option 'cpu affinity' you can set which CPU's/cores work on which thread.
 In this option there are several sets of threads.
-The management-, receive-, decode-, stream-, detect-, verdict-, reject- and outputs-set.
+The management-, receive-, worker- and verdict-set.
 These are fixed names and can not be changed.
 For each set there are several options: cpu, mode, and prio.
 In the option 'cpu' you can set the numbers of the CPU's/cores which will run the threads from that set.
 You can set this option to 'all', use a range (0-3) or a comma separated list (0,1).
 The option 'mode' can be set to 'balanced' or 'exclusive'.
 When set to 'balanced', the individual threads can be processed by all cores set in the option 'cpu'.
 If the option 'mode' is set to 'exclusive', there will be fixed cores for each thread.
 As mentioned before, threads can have different priority's.
 In the option 'prio' you can set a priority for each thread.
 This priority can be low, medium, high or you can set the priority to 'default'.
 If you do not set a priority for a CPU, than the settings in 'default' will count.
-By default Suricata creates one 'detect' thread per available CPU/CPU core.
+By default Suricata creates one 'detect' (worker) thread per available CPU/CPU core.

 '''

 cpu-affinity:

 - management-cpu-set:

-cpu: [ 0 ] # include only these cpus in affinity settings
+cpu: [0] # include only these cpus in affinity settings

 - receive-cpu-set:

-cpu: [ 0 ] # include only these cpus in affinity settings
+cpu: [0] # include only these cpus in affinity settings

-- decode-cpu-set:

-cpu: [ 0, 1 ]

-mode: "balanced"

-- stream-cpu-set:

-cpu: [ "0-1" ]

-- detect-cpu-set:
+- worker-cpu-set:

 cpu: [ "all" ]

-mode: "exclusive" # run detect threads in these cpus
+mode: "exclusive"

 Use explicitely 3 threads and don't compute number by using

 detect-thread-ratio variable:

 threads: 3

 prio:

 low: [ 0 ]

 medium: [ "1-2" ]

 high: [ 3 ]

 default: "medium"

 - verdict-cpu-set:

 cpu: [ 0 ]

 prio:

 default: "high"

-- reject-cpu-set:

-cpu: [ 0 ]

-prio:

-default: "low"

-- output-cpu-set:

-cpu: [ "all" ]

-prio:

-default: "medium"

 '''